 What does RTC connecting mean on Discord?

 RTC means Real-Time Communication.
-This webRTC technology is an open-source project that allows you to establish live communication between two or more peers over the internet in real-time without any packet drops or transmission delays via simple application programming interfaces or APIs.
+This webRTC technology is an open-source project that allows you to establish real-time communication over the internet between peers without any packet drops or transmission delays via APIs.

 Discord use this webRTC in order to enable the live voice communication between your online gaming friends.